 Location.
 40° 17.27′ N, 87° 28.106′ W. Marker is near West Lebanon, Indiana, in Warren County.
 Marker is on County Road S775W north of State Road 28, on the right when traveling north.
 The trees nearly hide the boulder marker.
 Touch for map.
 Marker is in this post office area: West Lebanon IN 47991, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Harrison's Trail (approx. 6.7 miles away); Abraham Lincoln (approx. 7.1 miles away); Trail of Death (approx. 7.2 miles away); Wabash - Erie Canal (approx. 8.2 miles away); Portland Arch Natural Preserve (approx. 8.6 miles away); Warren County Patriots (approx. 9.2 miles away); Williamsport - Warren County (approx. 9.2 miles away); Pioneer Jet Avaitors of the Korean War (approx. 9.4 miles away in Illinois).
+Harrison's Trail (approx. 6.7 miles away); Abraham Lincoln (approx. 7.1 miles away); a different marker also named Harrison's Trail (approx. 7.2 miles away); Trail of Death (approx. 7.2 miles away); Wabash - Erie Canal (approx. 8.2 miles away); Portland Arch Natural Preserve Warren County Patriots (approx. 9.2 miles away); Williamsport (approx. 9.2 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 3, 2011, by Al Wolf of Veedersburg, Indiana.
-This page has been viewed 540 times since then and 18 times this year.
+It was originally submitted on April 3, 2011, by Al Wolf of Veedersburg, Indiana.
+This page has been viewed 658 times since then and 40 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on April 3, 2011, by Al Wolf of Veedersburg, Indiana. • Bill Pfingsten was the editor who published this page.